August 15, 2023

 IMAGE from Philippine Primer

 Located in Brgy.
 Sta.
 Cruz, Makati, Pang Masa Ya offers a delightful fusion of authentic Japanese staples in a rustic, welcoming space.
 Chef Ishikawa–the veteran owner–prides himself and his team of cooks on delivering an exceptional culinary experience that surely resonates with Japanese food lovers.
-From their signature ramen bowls and its diverse array of Japanese favorites such as maki, teppanyaki, and yakiniku, Pang Masaya embodies a commitment to quality ingredients, meticulous preparation, and a dedication to creating enjoyable moments.
+From their signature ramen bowls to a diverse array of Japanese favorites such as maki, yakiniku, and yakisoba, Pang Masa Ya is all about quality ingredients and meticulous preparation to creating enjoyable moments without burning a hole in their diner’s pockets.

 Chef Ishikawa / IMAGE from Philippine Primer